alpenlabs/verifiable-garbling/README.md

 > [!IMPORTANT]
 > This software is a work-in-progress meant for research and as such, is _not_ meant to be used in a production environment!

+> [!WARNING]
+> **Security Notice**: This project currently uses risc0-zkvm v2.0.2, which should be updated to the latest version v2.1.0 due to the vulnerability reported [here](https://github.com/risc0/risc0/security/advisories/GHSA-g3qg-6746-3mg9).
+The upgrade is pending coordination with bento_cli.

 This is an implementation of garbled circuit with free-xor optimization as well as a zk proof of correct garbling using risczero zkvm.

 This ensures that garbling circuit protocol is secure against malicious adversaries.